TheKikGen/MPC-LiveXplore/README.md

 ## USE ANY MIDI CONTROLLER AS MPC CONTROL SURFACE (2021-01-04)

-This is a hack of the MPC standalone software, using LD_PRELOAD and a special library launched with the MPC binary allowing to use any usb midi controller as a secondary control surface.
+This is a hack of the MPC standalone software, using LD_PRELOAD and a special library launched with the MPC binary allowing the use of any usb midi controller as a secondary control surface.
 It is thus possible to extend available buttons, pads or qlinks like those of the MPC X or MPC One (track mute, pad mixer, solo, mute, etc...).
 Check the github repo here :https://github.com/TheKikGen/MPC-LiveXplore/tree/master/src/preload_libs

 [![tkglctrl video](https://img.youtube.com/vi/305kxDg3UO4/0.jpg)](https://www.youtube.com/watch?v=305kxDg3UO4)